 When do cats shed their hair?
-You may have noticed that there are certain times of the year when you may notice that there is a lot more cat hair “floating” around the house.
-It settles everywhere, and carpets and rugs are magnets for cat hair.
-How can there be more hair every day, and I wish my hair grew that fast.
+There are certain times of the year, as explained below, when you may notice that there is a lot more cat hair ‘floating’ around the house.

-Interesting fact: : Cats usually shed their hair twice a year.
+Cats usually shed their hair twice a year.
 It is signaled by the seasonal availability of light, not the temperature as we might expect.
-This would be a good quiz night question.

 Conversely, darker, less light-filled days as winter approaches mean shedding occurs to accommodate a new, thicker winter coat.